Leaseholds

 If you are considering buying a leasehold property we can check the terms of the lease for you, including how many years are left on the lease, the ground rent and additional charges and any restrictions.
 We can also check the legal title documents sent by the seller’s solicitor and can carry out all appropriate searches.

-In terms of selling a leasehold property, there can be more paperwork involved than selling a freehold house, and at Rothera Bray we can guide and assist you with providing all the information the buyer’s solicitor will need to reduce the number of queries they come back with and ensure the process runs smoothly and efficiently.
+In terms of selling a leasehold property, there can be more paperwork involved than selling a freehold house.
+We can guide and assist you with providing all the information the buyer’s solicitor will need.
+This will reduce the number of queries they come back with and ensure the process runs smoothly and efficiently.

 If the current lease on the property is short, we can also help with making it easier to sell by advising you on the options of extending the lease or purchasing the freehold (see below).